-This ward is a great place to be involved with through the number of Community Groups and Schools which play an important role in providing opportunities to children.
+This ward is a great place to be involved with through the number of Community Groups and Schools which play an important role in providing opportunities for the whole community.

 What does the community want to see:

-Tackle issues such as Obesity and Road Safety for the people of the community.
+Tackle issues such as litter and rubbish for the people of the community.

-"A Healthy Heaton"

-Let's get the Community

-Active.